+17. School provided housing is of an acc ceptable international size and standar d.

 Very Good Satisfactory Not Very Good

 8 1 0

-18. The cost of living in Tianjin is reasona able and it is possible to save in accor dance with the guidelines provided in
+18. The cost of living in Tianjin is reasor nable and it is possible to save in accord lance with the guidelines provided in

-the school's recruitment agency dossiers • с і
+the school's recruitment agency dossie rs (e.g., Search, ISS).

 Very Good Satisfactory Not Very Good

 8 1 0

-19. Taxis are relatively cheap and it is easy to get around (including an efficient, easily accessible and inexpensive
+19. Taxis are relatively cheap and it is e asy to get around (including an efficien t, easily accessible and inexpensive

 subwav svstem).

 Very Good Satisfactory Not Very Good

 9 0 0

-20. The air quality (including blue sky da ys) is better than I imagined given wh nat one hears about China.
+20. The air quality (including blue sky d ays) is better than I imagined given wh at one hears about China.

 Very Good Satisfactory Not Very Good

 9 0 0

-21. Tianjin is a very large industrial city; however, it is nevertheless very livable, with many green spaces and parks, a
+21. Tianjin is a very large industrial city; strong infrastructure, and a variety of it • e, with many green spaces and parks, a

-strong infrastructure, and a variety of in teresting attractions.

 Very Good Satisfactory Not Very Good

 6 3 0

-22. You can purchase just about anythin g you may need, including internatio nal foods and beverages and household
+22. You can purchase just about anythinitems. ng you may need, including internation al foods and beverages and household

-items.

 Very Good Satisfactory Not Very Good

 7 2 0

-23. The local people are friendly and welcoming.
+23. The local people are friendly and w elcoming.

 Very Good Satisfactory Not Very Good

 8 1 0

 24. The city feels safe and there is little concern over personal security.

 Very Good Satisfactory Not Very Good

 9 0 0

-25. At this early stage I feel very satisfied International School of Tianjin. d with my decision to join the faculty and community here at the
+25. At this early stage I feel very satisfie ed with my decision to join the faculty a and community here at the

+International School of Tianjin.

 Very Good Satisfactory Not Very Good

-0 0
+19 0 0